zchen163/Hateful-Memes-Detection/README.md

 - Data Augmentation:

-Data augmentation are widely-used technologies in data expansion as state-of-the-art deep learning models typically have parameters in the order of millions, especially in image processing.
+Data augmentation is a widely-used technology in data expansion as state-of-the-art deep learning models typically have parameters in the order of millions, especially in image processing.
 In this project we carry out two data augmentation experiments and compare the result with established model.
 The approaches are image modification including flipping and blurring, and addition of Memotion Dataset which contains 7k annotated memes with labels.

 <img width="412" alt="image" src="https://github.com/zchen163/Hateful-Memes-Detection/assets/48006055/4284806c-25d1-4a67-b604-f6bf361e0134">